 Members of Statens Högertrafikkommission, responsible for overseeing the change

 That was the easy part.
 More complicated was what to do about public transport.
 Old buses were sold to left-driving Kenya and Pakistan, or retrofitted with right hand doors.
 Another thousand were purchased from surrounding countries.
 Trains did not switch sides, and drive on the left to this day.
 Trams, however, did.
-Sadly many of the tram systems, temporarily abandoned for ‘Dagen-H’, never made it back, and only the trams of Norrköping, Gothenburg, Nockebybanan and Lidingöbanan survive.
-The others were replaced with bus routes or, in Stockholm, the expanding ‘Tunnelbana’.
+Though many tram systems temporarily abandoned for ‘Dagen-H’, never made it back.
+The others were replaced with bus routes or, in Stockholm, the expanding Tunnelbana network.

 The move was strange and disorientating but, though they may have been reluctant pawns, it was one the Swedish public grew to accept as necessary.
 They were so good about it, in fact, that there was even an initial reduction in road accidents.
 Only 157 minor incidents were reported on the day itself and next Monday only 125, compared to a previous Monday norm of 130 to 198.
-Motor insurance also went down by about 40 per cent, though only six weeks later that percentage was back to normal, and by 1969 accidents were back at pre-‘Dagen-H’ levels.
-Now, with even more cars on the road, they are, sadly, only increasing.
+Motor insurance also went down by about 40 per cent, though only six weeks later that percentage was back to normal, and by 1969 accidents were at pre-‘Dagen-H’ levels.
+With even more cars on the road, they are now, sadly, only increasing.